 DISCLOSURE: The disclosure of information on this form is voluntary; however, failure to provide the information requested may delay or prevent the organization from receiving grant funding.

 PART I. NONPROFIT ORGANIZATION SUBAPPLICANT INFORMATION Identify the following: LEGAL NAME OF THE ORGANIZATION Please list the physical address of the facility.
-STREET One investment CITY STATE ZIP CODE COUNTY justification per facility.
-Is the building owned, or are you leasing/renting?
-If leasing or renting, do you have the owner's permission to make the proposed security enhancements?
-At the time of application, is the organization actively occupying and functioning out of the location listed above?
-Yes No
+STREET One investment justification per facility or per consortium application.
+CITY STATE ZIP CODE COUNTY